 Walking through the galleries of valuable artifacts, including wooden peacock bird, chairs with 12 zodiac signs, delicate Bodhisattva statue, we visited the 18 levels of Hell.

 It’s the architectural work to recreate the story of filial Bodhisattva Maudgalyayana, who saved his mother from a life of suffering through 18 levels of hell.

 Going through the length of up to 300m, we saw the process of Pluto executing crimes and how crimes are punished in Hell.
 It was quite scary but interesting to see at the same time.

 Near the Main Hall is the Guest House, where you can visit a small beautiful flower garden.
 We saw some interesting carvings here, including the largest Buddha wooden statue in Vietnam.

 How to get to Linh Phuoc pagoda?

-The bottle pagoda is about 8km from the center of Dalat City and located on Tu Phuoc Street.
+The bottle pagoda is about 8km from the center of Da Lat City and is located on Tu Phuoc Street.

 Follow Ho Tung Mau street to Tran Hung Dao street, drive to Hung Vuong street and follow Highway 20 down the slope in the Trai Mat area.
-After driving about 800 m, to the right, you will see a picture of the statue of Buddha Amitabha.
+After going about 800m to the right, you will see a picture of the statue of Buddha Amitabha.